qihanchen-bishop/qihanchen-bishop.github.io/_pages/about.md

 Previously, I received my M.Eng. degree in 2025 from the School of Intelligent Engineering, Sun Yat-sen University, where I was advised by [Prof. Jianqing Peng](https://www.researchgate.net/profile/Jianqing-Peng-3).
 I also obtained my B.Eng. degree in 2022 from the same institution.

 My research interests lie at the intersection of robotic autonomy, vision-language modeling, and medical image understanding, particularly in the context of robot-assisted surgery.

+# "This academic homepage is being updated and improved."​